GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 #### Activity – fixing errors via Clustering

 - Create a Text Facet for `Crash_Nature`, scroll through the list.
 You will notice a number of values that are likely mis-typed entries due to various factors.
-(Ask for examples and reward with prizes).
 - Click the `Cluster` button, on the top right of the facet.
 In the resulting pop-up window, different edit options and algorithms are available via drop down boxes.
 - Select the `key collision` method and `fingerprint` keying function.
 It should identify one cluster with 3 value options.
 - Click the `Merge?` box beside the cluster, then click `Merge Selected and Re-cluster` to apply the corrections to the dataset.
 - Try selecting different Methods and Keying Functions combinations, to see if new merges are suggested.
 - There may be a few more clusters, to fix misspellings, typos, capitalisation, hyphens, etc.
 - How many choices are now shown in the facet?

-{% include modal.md button="Solution Y" title="Activity Y solution" text="Result: 13.
-All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." color="success" %}
+Depending on your merges, there may be 13 choices remaining.
 - Close the facet.

-*Important: Some merges are not necessary.
-Nearest neighbour with a radius of 2.0 with find Struck by external load with Struck by internal load.
-These are valid variables, do not merge these.*
+{% capture alert %}*Note:* Some merges are not necessary.
+Nearest neighbour with a radius of 2.0 with find *Struck by external load* with *Struck by internal load*.
+These are valid variables, there is no need to merge these.
+{% endcapture %}
+{% include alert.md text=alert color="warning" %}

 ### Different clustering algorithms